 Our Creative Curriculum aims to give children a rich and varied experience that develops their key skills and knowledge and broadens their interests.
 We encourage a cross-curricular approach to strengthen and consolidate learning, positively impacting on children’s understanding of topics.
 Themed learning with cross-curricular links enables children to have a deeper understanding of the topic.
 At the start of the topic the children are asked two key questions: what do you already know about the topic and what would you like to find out?

 Ask a child to solve a maths problem, and you have supported them through their next assessment.
 Ask a child to explore the universe with you, build a rocket and see how maths is an integral part of this process, and you have captured their curiosity.
 This is what our STEAM initiative is all about.
-It brings science, technology, engineering and maths to life and gives purpose and real meaning to learning in the classroom.
+It brings science, technology, engineering, the arts and maths to life and gives purpose and real meaning to learning in the classroom.
 STEAM is designed to capture the enthusiasm young children have for science and empirical discovery and develop this into a lasting interest in STEAM subjects.

 Through English, we develop our ability to listen, speak, read and write.
 These fundamental life skills enable children to express themselves fluently and creatively and give them the foundation they need to become enthusiastic, lifelong readers and writers.
 English forms part of the Creative Curriculum.
 Reading and writing skills are developed and nurtured in conjunction with different topic work, giving the children the opportunity to improve their skills in a variety of different contexts.
 Children’s English skills are developed through constant support and encouragement, starting in the Early Years and continuing as children progress through the school.